apache/druid/docs/api-reference/service-status-api.md

 <code class="getAPI">GET</code> `/druid/broker/v1/loadstatus`

 Retrieves a flag indicating if the Broker knows about all segments in the cluster.
-This can be used to know when a Broker process is ready to be queried after a restart.
+This can be used to know when a Broker service is ready to be queried after a restart.

 To use this endpoint, `{domain}` should be the address of the Historical service.
 For example, on the quickstart configuration, `{domain}` should be replaced with `http://localhost:8092`.